Steps to Modernize and Reinvigorate NEPA

 Enacted in 1970, NEPA is a cornerstone of our Nation's efforts to protect the environment and a fundamental tool to harmonize our economic and environmental aspirations.
 It recognizes that many Federal activities affect the environment and mandates that Federal agencies consider the environmental impacts of their proposed actions before acting.
 NEPA emphasizes public involvement in government actions affecting the environment by requiring that the benefits and the risks associated with proposed actions be assessed and publicly disclosed.

-On February 18, 2010, the White House Council on Environmental Quality (CEQ) proposed steps to modernize and reinvigorate the National Environmental Policy Act (NEPA), in conjunction with its 40th Anniversary.
+Previously on February 18, 2010, the White House Council on Environmental Quality (CEQ) proposed several steps to modernize and reinvigorate the National Environmental Policy Act (NEPA), in conjunction with its 40th Anniversary.
 These measures are designed to assist Federal agencies to meet the goals of NEPA, enhance the quality of public involvement in governmental decisions relating to the environment, increase transparency and ease implementation.

 In addition, CEQ has worked with the Office of Management and Budget and the Federal agencies on several sector specific initiatives.
 The Administration formed rapid response teams to help expedite the review process for transportation, and transmission projects and improve the overall quality and timeliness of federal permitting and environmental reviews.
 These rapid response teams help to meet the goals of President Obama's memorandum on "Speeding Infrastructure Development through More Efficient and Effective Permitting and Environmental Review".

 NEPA Pilot Projects Program

 As part of the effort to improve NEPA implementation, CEQ issued its March 17, 2011 solicitation to members of the public and Federal agencies, inviting them to nominate projects employing innovative approaches to completing environmental reviews more efficiently and effectively.
 From 2011 through 2015, CEQ worked with the relevant Federal agencies to implement and track the pilots in an effort to evaluate their outcomes, highlight lessons learned on time- and cost-saving approaches, and develop recommendations for Federal agencies to consider as they review their environmental programs and NEPA implementation.